-Quality issues in particle size as well as uneffectiveness in the shredding process were the Achilles heel for our customer Lassila-Tikanoja Ltd (L&T) who provides rubber waste for the energy industry.
+Quality issues in particle size as well as ineffectiveness in the shredding process were the Achilles heel for our customer Lassila & Tikanoja Ltd (L&T) who provides rubber waste for the energy industry.
 L&T has operations in Finland, Sweden, Latvia and Russia.

 Faster process, higher quality and less expenses

-After purchasing the TANA Shark 440DT the whole tyre shredding process at the L&T site was renewed and it is now handled with one single machine.
-If the two shredding processes would be carried out with same presumptions, the process would be as the Picture 1 below illustrates.
+After purchasing the TANA Shark 440DT the whole tyre shredding process at the L&T site is now handled with one single machine.
+Figure 1 below illustrates the change of shredding process after purchasing TANA Shark 440DT at the L&T site in Turku, Finland.

 In the primary shredding phase unwanted metal wires are removed by using an over-band magnet and the 170 mm screen is inserted below the rotor to generate the wanted homogenous particle size of 80 mm.